Yankees vs. Dodgers Player Props Betting Odds

-Freddie Freeman and Aaron Judge are two of the players with prop bets on the table when the Los Angeles Dodgers and the New York Yankees square off at Dodger Stadium on Friday (beginning at 10:10 PM ET).
+Player props are listed for Freddie Freeman and Aaron Judge, among others, when the Los Angeles Dodgers host the New York Yankees at Dodger Stadium on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!